Assessing Factual Music Comprehension in Large Audio Language Models

-A central complication in factuality evaluation is that models may output multiple answers even for questions that have only a single ground-truth label.
-This behavior makes Accuracy, which assumes one-to-one correspondence, an unreliable evaluation metric.
-Instead, we adopt Precision, Recall, and F1 Score, which allow us to treat model predictions as sets of labels and measure both correctness and over-generation.
-One contributing factor is architectural: chunked models, which process audio in 60-second segments, naturally produce multiple outputs across different chunks.
-Even unchunked full-length models sometimes hedge their responses, giving several possible answers.
-Meanwhile, unchunked models may also give ambiguous output within which multiple guesses for the answer are given without specific preference.
+One complication of factual evaluation is that models may fail to respond to the question or equivocate, outputting zero or multiple answers to questions that have a single ground-truth label.
+A contributing factor to this behavior is architectural: some LALMs process audio in chunks, with the potential to produce a different answers for each chunk.
+Even unchunked models sometimes hedge their responses, declining to respond or giving several possible answers.
+To account for these behaviors, we adopt Precision, Recall, and F1 Score, which allow us to treat model predictions as sets of labels and measure both correctness and hedging in responses.
+In the special case where a model emits exactly one answer per question, F1 reduces to Accuracy.
+Meanwhile, unchunked models may also give ambiguous output within which multiple responses are given without specific preference.
 An example is given in Table ~\ref{tab:multiple_keywords_extraction}.

-In summary, the tendency of models to produce multiple predictions—even in tasks with a single ground-truth label—necessitates evaluating with Precision, Recall, and F1 rather than Accuracy alone.
-This design ensures that evaluation reflects both correctness and over-generation, while avoiding artificial penalties on models that provide more than one plausible answer.